jjrmilner/Microsoft-365-PowerShell-Module-Installer/README.md

 - Pester (testing framework)
 - Posh-Git (Git integration)

-## Configuration Customization
+## Configuration Customisation

 ### Version Management Strategies

-The configuration uses a **balanced approach** that optimizes for both stability and security:
+The configuration uses a **balanced approach** that optimises for both stability and security:

 **Core Modules (Pinned for Stability):**
 ```json